 The activities were launched in May 2013, deploying the headquarters of the Mentoring Advising and Training Element (MATE HQ) in Mogadishu, at the international airport (MIA) where most of the assistance activities have been carried out in the second half of 2013.

 In January 2014, after having reached the expected security level and completed the necessary structures for the activities of MATE, EUTM Somalia increased the presence in Mogadishu, in accordance with the Somalian Government, by deploying the mission Command and the remaining staff.

 Since 16th February 2014, the mission Command is entrusted to an Italian General.
-Since 1st July 2017 the European Union Training Mission Commander is Brigadier General Pietro Addis.
+Since 16th July 2018, the European Union Training Mission Commander is Colonel Matteo Spreafico.